fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 [*Tuto01Basic*] Create an application
 ***************************************

-The first tutorial represents a basic application that launch a simple empty frame.
+The first tutorial represents a basic application that launches a simple empty frame.

 .. figure:: ../media/tuto01Basic.png
     :scale: 50